ROCm/hipBLASLt/docs/ext-reference.rst

     problemtypes.push_back(problemtype);
     groupedgemm.setProblem(m, n, k, batch_count, lda, ldb, ldc, ldd, strideA, strideB, strideC, strideD, epilogue, inputs, problemtypes);

-User arguments
+UserArguments
 ^^^^^^^^^^^^^^^^^^

-Grouped gemm supports using external device memory to run the kernel.
-This will be helpful if some of the arguments are from the output of the pervious kernel.
-Please refer to section Fixed MK if you want to change the size (m, n, k, batch) related arguments.
+Grouped gemm supports the use of external device memory to run the kernel.
+This is helpful if some of the arguments are from the output of the pervious kernel.
+To change the size (m, n, k, batch) related arguments, refer to :ref:`Fixed MK <fixed-mk>`.

 .. code-block:: c++